jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/3.20/README.md

 available online.
 All other known MS-DOS 3.20 disk images are OEM releases (eg, HP, Zenith, Data General, Seiko Epson, etc.) and can be found on sites like [WinWorld](https://winworldpc.com/product/ms-dos/320).

-Directory listings of the four 360Kb distribution diskettes are provided [below](#directory-listings).
+[Directory Listings](#directory-listings) of the four 360Kb distribution diskettes are provided below.

 {% include machine.html id="ibm5170-msdos320" %}